-Some Indian tribes on both the east and west coast built longhouses out of wood logs instead of using teepees out of fur or other types of Native American homes made of other materials in olden times.
+Some Native Americans on both the east and west coast built longhouses out of wood logs, instead of building teepees oovered with fur.
 Many families lived together in one longhouse.
 Fireplaces and fire pits ran down the middle of the longhouse for heat and for people to share as a place to cook food.
 Each family was assigned their own place in the longhouse along a wall, so that one side of their space was the wood of the longhouse.
 They separated the sides of these spaces with beautifully woven blankets.
 Sometimes they left one side, the side facing the middle open, and sometimes they closed that as well with blankets for privacy.

 Longhouses were not measured by feet.
 They were measured by camp fires.
 A longhouse might be referred to as 10 fires long, or perhaps as 12 fires long.
 It doesn't sound like much when you count by fires.
 But longhouses were really long - they could be over 200 feet long, 25 feet wide, and 25 feet high.
 That's huge!
 To get an idea of how big they were, measure the distance from floor to ceiling in your own house.

 You can imagine something that big took a lot of work to build.
 And it did.
 It took work and teamwork.
 First, they made a frame out of long poles of wood.
 Then, they tied young trees to the frame, trees young enough to bend and shape.
 Once they had the shape of the longhouse in place, they covered the house with bark.
 They added a few smoke holes and two doors - one at each end.
 The Iroquois rigged a flap on the smoke holes.
 When it snowed or rained, the holes could be opened and closed as needed.